itismyera/7-Zip-zstd/DOC/Methods-Extern.md

 - one ID should be okay for this codec

 Versions:
-The 7-Zip codec will be kept in sync with the current releases of Zstandard.
+The Zipr codec will be kept in sync with the current releases of Zstandard.

 Range F7 11 02, Brotli